marigold-dev/training-nft-3/README.md

 }
 ```

-## Update in `OffersPage.tsx`
+### Update in `OffersPage.tsx`

 We introduce the quantity and remove the `token_id` variable.
-Replace the full file by the following content:
+Replace the full file with the following content:

 ```typescript
 import { InfoOutlined } from "@mui/icons-material";